Back-code/ha_isin_sensor/README.md

 ----------- HACS under construction -----------

 ## Overview
 The `Mini Stock Pocket` integration allows you to track stock prices and related information using ISIN (International Securities Identification Number) codes.
-This integration fetches real-time stock data and displays it as sensors in Home Assistant.
+This integration fetches every 5 minutes stock data and displays it as sensors in Home Assistant.

 ## Features
 - **Add Stocks**: Add multiple stocks to a hub using their ISIN codes.